AntonC9018/uniCourse_dataStructuresAndAlgorithms/en/05a_programming_fundamentals/02_RAII.md

 ```

 A scope within another scope is called a *nested scope*.
-You can *nest* scopes indefinately.
+You can *nest* scopes indefinitely.

 > In general, putting things within other things of the same kind is called *nesting*.